TVP Wilno

-TVP Wilno is a Polish-language channel of Telewizja Polska catering Poles living in Lithuania and Lithuanians interested in Poland.
+TVP Wilno is a Polish-language channel of Telewizja Polska catering to Poles living in Lithuania and Lithuanians interested in Poland.
 The official launch of the channel took place on 17 September 2019.
 The channel's offer can be watched throughout the Republic of Lithuania and on the internet.
+Wilno is the Polish name of Vilnius.

-The channel's activities are financed by the Polish Ministry of Foreign Affairs.
-The station also cooperates with other Polish local media: Radio "Znad Wilii", Wilnoteka and Kurier Wileński.
+The Polish Ministry of Foreign Affairs finances the channel's activities.
+The station also cooperates with other Polish local media: Radio "Znad Wilii", Wilnoteka, and Kurier Wileński.

+From 3 March 2026, this channel is a part of the TVP International Media Centre (TVP IMC, TVP "Ośrodek Mediów dla Zagranicy").

 Mission

 Its tasks include providing information and education among Poles in Lithuania, as well as: